HughIngram/Retail-App/notes.md

 - [x] show the product list in order ascending by name
     * putting ordering logic in both the SQL query and the repository is not optimal
     * consolidate them to a single place
+- [x] set up a grid layout for items
+    - [x] use GridLayoutManager
+- [x] handle long names in item layout
+- [x] import Glide
+- [x] show images of products in the list
+- [x] loading / error state for images